NEU-Khoury-DoC/25su-DoC-Blog-Template/content/KatherineAhn/testblog1.md

 # About Katherine Ahn
 ## Some General Context
 Katherine Ahn is a rising fourth year Biology and Math major with minors in Data Science and Global Health at Northeastern University.
-An aspiring Bioinformatician, Katherine
+An aspiring Bioinformatician, Katherine is pursuing a Masters in the field.